ErnestoGuevara/StoriChallenge/README.md

 _Or you can download the zip file and locate it wherever you want._

 ### Run
 _Once the repository is cloned and Docker already installed.
-You are going to build the image opening a terminal and being in the same path where the DockerFlie is located you will execute the following command:_
+You are going to build the image opening a terminal and being in the same path where the DockerFlie is located, in this case you have to stay in the root path of the repository (/), then you will have to execute the following command:_
 ```
 docker build --tag stori_challenge .
 ```
-_Finally in order to run the image you have to execute the following command, but you have to substitute "myemail@example.com" with your email in order to recive the summary to your email:_
+_Finally in order to run the image you have to execute the following command, but you have to substitute {myemail@example.com} with your email in order to recive the summary to your email:_
 ```
 docker run -e EMAIL_ADDRESS=myemail@example.com stori_challenge
 ```

 ### Results
 _Running the image for the first time you will see something like this in your terminal and recive an email with the Summary Report:_
 ```